tkhyn/l18n/README.rst

 cases, the differences with the english name can be significant, hence the place to look for it when it's sorted in alphabetical order.

-And as I am lazy, I thought of a way to - almost - autmatically fetch the translations from the CLDR_ (Unicode's Common Locale Data Repository) database.
+And as I am lazy, I thought of a way to - almost - automatically fetch the translations from the CLDR_ (Unicode's Common Locale Data Repository) database.

-Integrating function to link timezone to country codes, there was no reason not to try and provide translations also for the latters.
+Integrating function to link timezone to country codes, there was no reason not to try and provide translations also for the latter.
 In the near future, I - or contributors - may also add currencies or measurement units fetched from the CLDR database ...